AlgyJr/ios_guides/UITableView-Guide.md

 data.
 They also have common behavior built-in such as scrolling, "editing mode", and the ability to animate the addition or removal of rows.

-This guide will cover the fundamentals of using a tableviews.
+This guide will cover the fundamentals of using tableviews.

 [uitableview]: https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITableView_Class/index.html